NigelClinton/NigelClinton/README.md

 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ...
-Python
 - 📫 How to reach me ...
-[Kaggle](https://www.kaggle.com/nigelclinton)
+[LinkedIn](https://www.linkedin.com/in/nigel-clinton/)